AVM Productions

-AVM Productions is an Indian film production studio founded by A. V. Meiyappan.
-It is the final oldest survived studio in India.
+AVM Productions is an Indian film production studio founded by A. V. Meiyappa Chettiar.
+It is the oldest film studio in India.
 The filming studios are located in Vadapalani, Chennai.
 It has produced over 300 films in Tamil, Telugu, Kannada, Malayalam and Hindi cinema.
-AVM has introduced numerous actors in Southern industries, some of the prominent actors are Sivaji Ganesan, Rajkumar, S. S. Rajendran, Vyjayanthimala, Kamal Haasan and many more.
+AVM has introduced numerous actors in Southern industries, some of the prominent actors are Superstar Sivaji Ganesan, Rajkumar, S. S. Rajendran, Vyjayanthimala, Kamal Haasan and many more.
 The AVM Studios besides the shooting floors, has recording, dubbing and a preview theatre.
 The complex also houses facilities for production and post production processing.

 Early history

 Born on 28 July 1907, Avichi Meiyappan hailed from a Nattukottai Nagarathar family of Karaikudi in Tamil Nadu.
 Avichi Chettiar ran a mini-department store, named AV & Sons.
 It sold gramophone records.
-Meiyappan, who joined his father's shop even as a teenager, decided to produce gramophone records instead of merely marketing them.
-He came to Madras where along with friends K. S. Narayana Iyengar, Subbaiah Chettiar and others promoted Saraswathi Stores.
-He found excellent support in K. P. Varadachari, its manager, and his lawyer friend Thoothukudi Govindachari Raghavachari he produced many records.
+Meiyappan, who joined his father's shop as a teenager, and decided to produce gramophone records instead of just selling them.
+He came to Madras where, along with friends K. S. Narayana Iyengar, Subbaiah Chettiar and others promoted Saraswathi Stores.